-(March 5th 2020) Tallaght University Hospital (TUH) and TU Dublin have announced the second health hackathon will take place later this month.
-Supported by Amazon Web Services, it follows the first successful hackathon which happened last summer.
+(July 5th 2022) Tallaght University Hospital (TUH) and TU Dublin have announced the second health hackathon will take place September 30th and October 1st this year.
+This will be the second Hackathon run by the organisations with the support of Amazon Web Services.

-Taking place over two days on March 27th and 28th, the hackathon brings together healthcare professionals from TUH and computer science students from across TU Dublin with the aim of creating new software or services in healthcare.
+Taking place over two days, the health hackathon brings together healthcare professionals from TUH and students from across TU Dublin with the aim of developing innovative solutions to real life healthcare challenges.

-Students will be set out the challenges on March 26th and the health hackathon will kick off at 5pm on Friday, March 27th when clinicians from TUH will answer questions from the teams.
-The hackathon will conclude on Saturday 28th with a presentation of the shortlisted finalists at TU Tallaght.
+Clinicians will set out the challenges at 5pm on Friday, September 30th and answer any questions the participating teams may have.
+The Hackathon will conclude on Saturday October 1st with a presentation of the shortlisted finalists at the TU Dublin Tallaght Campus.